Ferelbue/FSD-FINAL-PROJECT-BACKEND/README.md

 ## Features :star2:

 - **Online chat:** Concrete details between users.💬
 - **Real notification system:** User receives notifications when he has a new comment.🔴
 - **Add favorite products:** List of favorite products. ❤️
-- **No registered functions:** It is not necessary to be logged-in to view certain parts of the app.👀
+- **No registered functions:** It is not necessary to be logged-in to explore certain parts of the app.👀
 - **Endpoints test:** Thunder collection file.👌
 - **User Authentication:** Secure signup and login processes. 🔒
-- **Admin and SuperAdmin CRUD Endpoints:** Full control over users, appointments and services for administrators. 👩‍💼👨‍💼
+- **Admin and SuperAdmin CRUD Endpoints:** Full control over users, products and messages for administrators. 👩‍💼👨‍💼
 - **Acurate Documentation:** Fully documented API endpoints. 📚
 - **Docker Container:** Easy setup and deployment with Docker. 🐳
 - **MySQL Database with TypeORM and Migrations:** Robust database management. 🗄️